XtromAI/Local-Journal/docs/planning/product-requirements.md

 - As a user, I want to manage my API key so that I control access to AI services
 - As a user, I want to export my data so that I can backup or migrate my journals
 - As a user, I want to delete specific entries so that I can remove content I no longer want
+- As a user, I want to delete all my data if I decide I no longer want it

 **Acceptance Criteria:**
 - Zero personal data transmitted to external servers (except API calls)
 - API key stored securely and user-manageable
 - Export functionality for all user data
 - Entry deletion with confirmation and permanent removal
+- All data deletion with double confirmation and permanent removal

 #### **Epic 6: Accessibility & Usability**
 **As a mobile user, I want a seamless experience across devices so that I can journal whenever inspiration strikes.**